pyccel/pyccel/docs/low-level-interface.md

 - Write a `.pyi` stub with precise types and minimal build metadata.

-- Wrap the library with a Python-interface using `pyccel-wrap` to make it callable from Python.
+- Wrap the library with a Python interface using `pyccel-wrap` to make it callable from Python.

-- Develop in Python using the interface to the low-level code
+- Develop in Python using the interface to the low-level code.

 - Run Pyccel to translate the new Python code back to C/Fortran code.